 All capacity restrictions were lifted on businesses in the state on May 15.
 Restaurants and all other businesses returned to full capacity and do not have to abide by a six-foot social-distancing requirement.
 Indoor and outdoor venues — which include conventions and all outdoor entertainment, arts and sports venues, including ticketed events — also are free of capacity restrictions.

-Gov. Larry Hogan (R) announced that he will end the state of emergency in the state on July 1, meaning all emergency mandates and restrictions put in place over the past 15 months will be terminated, with no statewide mask order in effect in any setting, including schools, camps and child-care facilities.
+Gov. Larry Hogan (R) ended the state of emergency in the state on July 1, meaning all emergency mandates and restrictions put in place over the past 15 months are terminated, with no statewide mask order in effect in any setting, including schools, camps and child-care facilities.

 Is the state offering incentives for me to get the vaccine?

 Hogan launched a $2 million lottery that will hand out dozens of $40,000 cash prizes to state residents who have received coronavirus vaccinations — along with a grand prize of $400,000.
-Daily drawings are taking place through July 3, with the grand prize to be awarded from a random drawing on July 4.
-All state residents 18 and older who have received a vaccination in Maryland will automatically be eligible, regardless of when the shots were administered.
+Daily drawings took place through July 3, with the grand prize awarded from a random drawing on July 4.
+All state residents 18 and older who have received a vaccination in Maryland were automatically eligible, regardless of when the shots were administered.